servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 	•	Dan’s exclusion proves Revelation 7 is covenantal, not genealogical.

 “All Israel shall be saved” (Rom.
 11:26) refers to:
-	•	the restored remnant,
+	•	the restored remnant (Isaiah 1:9, Revelation 11:13),
-	•	the descendant of Jacob.
+	•	the descendants of Jacob.

 ## IX.
 THEIR FINAL ROLE